orbs-network/website/content/ton-gateway/posts/shahar.md

 title: Creator of minter.ton.org
 ---

-“Registering API keys in web3 always seemed absurd to me.
+Registering API keys in web3 always seemed absurd to me.
 Where are you supposed to store them?
-Client-side isn’t safe and server-side means running a centralized backend.”
+Client-side isn’t safe and server-side means running a centralized backend.